What is an exclusion and suspension?

 - a risk of harm to others in the school setting

 If a school experiences a serious incident involving a child, which they feel gives them no choice but to exclude that child, the headteacher should contact their Team around the School.
-Alternatively a school can contact our Exclusions Team for further support and next steps.
+If unsure of the right person to contact, please email sendbusinesssupport@hackney.gov.uk

 We can ensure that if no other option is available, there is an excellent level of information sharing that will inform planning and keep the child's needs at the centre of the process.